techyian/techyian.github.io/_posts/2019-07-15-vsts-rest-api-aspnet-core.md

 ```

 **Note:** In this controller for the purposes of simplicity, we are storing the token data to the session state - in a real web application, the tokens should be stored in the database.
 The supporting classes of this controller are documented below:

+`TokenModel` represents a model object of the format in which token data is returned to you by VSTS.

 ```
 public class TokenModel